This report highlights trends from

 Total e-cigarettes:

-The top ten brands during the period spanning November 3, 2024, through December 29, 2024, were (in descending order of dollar sales) Vuse, JUUL, Geek Bar Pulse, Breeze Smoke, RAZ, NJOY, HQD, Breeze Prime, Loon Maxx and Lava Plus.
-The top five brands and top ten brands accounted for 74.5% and 84.1% of total dollar sales, respectively.
+The top 10 brands during the period spanning March 23, 2025, through May 18, 2025, were (in descending order of dollar sales) Vuse, JUUL, Geek Bar Pulse, Breeze Smoke, RAZ, NJOY, HQD, Breeze Prime, Loon Maxx and Lava Plus.
+The top 5 brands and top 10 brands accounted for 75.9% and 85.6% of total dollar sales, respectively.

 The 2024 National Youth Tobacco Survey (NYTS) found that 7.8% (1.21 million) of high school and 3.5% (410,000) of middle school students currently used e-cigarettes.
 Among those who currently used e-cigarettes, 87.6% used flavored e-cigarettes.2